thex3family/thex3family-website/public/content/unlock-your-potential/principles/first-principles-explained/index.md

 By doing this, we can **extract the core truths** and reframe them in ways that make sense for our unique situations today.
 This frees us from blindly following advice that may no longer be relevant and allows us to develop solutions that are more suited to our lives.

 <InfoBanner shouldCenter emoji=":bulb:">
   At Co-x3, we apply the same thinking to personal development.
 Instead of relying on conventional self-help trends or what "everyone else" is doing, we continuously seek to strip concepts down to their basic truths.
-This allows us to develop programs that are adaptable, relevant, and sustainable — customized to help you thrive in your unique circumstances, not someone else’s.
+This allows us to develop programs that are adaptable, relevant, and sustainable—customized to help you thrive in your unique circumstances, not someone else’s.
 </InfoBanner>

 ## Benefits of First Principles Thinking